 Technology Alliance Partners.
 We maintain strategic product and technology relationships with major industry leaders to ensure that our software applications are integrated with, supported by and add value to our partners' hardware and software products.
 Collaboration with these market leaders allows us to provide applications that enable our customers to improve data and information management efficiency.
-Our significant strategic relationships include Atos, Cisco, Citrix, Fujitsu, Hewlett Packard Enterprise (HPE), Infinidat, Microsoft, Oracle, SAP, and VMware.
+Our significant strategic relationships include Atos, Cisco, Citrix, Fujitsu, HP, Microsoft, Oracle, SAP, and VMware.
 In addition to these relationships, we maintain relationships with a broad range of industry operating system, application and infrastructure vendors to verify and demonstrate the interoperability of our software applications with their equipment and technologies.

 Distributors, Value-Added Reseller, Systems Integrator, Corporate Reseller and Original Equipment Manufacturer Relationships.
 Our corporate resellers bundle or sell our software applications together with their own products, and our value-added resellers resell our software applications independently.
-As of March 31, 2018, we had more than 500 reseller partners and systems integrators that have distributed our software worldwide.
+As of March 31, 2017, we had more than 500 reseller partners and systems integrators that have distributed our software worldwide.

-In order to broaden our market coverage, we work closely with our Global Original Equipment Manufacturer (OEM) Partners, investing significant time and resources to deliver unique, joint solutions incorporating Commvault software.
+In order to broaden our market coverage, we work closely with our Global Original Equipment Manufacturer ("OEM") Partners, investing significant time and resources to deliver unique, joint solutions incorporating Commvault software.
 These partners team with our technical, engineering, marketing and sales force on helping to enhance integration, tuning, operational management, implementation and vision for solutions that are designed to meet current and future data and information management needs.
 Our alliance managers work directly with Global OEM Partners to design, deliver and support field activities that make it easier for customers to locate, learn about, and purchase these differentiated solutions.
-Our most significant OEM partner is Hitachi Vantara (Hitachi).
-Hitachi has no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
-Sales through our original equipment manufacturer agreements, accounted for 12% of our total revenues in fiscal 2018 and 15% of our total revenues for fiscal 2017.
+Our most significant OEM partner is Hitachi Data Systems.
+Hitachi Data Systems has no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
+Sales through our original equipment manufacturer agreements, accounted for 15% of our total revenues in fiscal 2017 and fiscal 2016.

-Additionally, we have a non-exclusive distribution agreements covering our North American commercial markets and our U.S. Federal Government markets with Arrow Enterprise Computing Solutions, Inc. (Arrow), a subsidiary of Arrow Electronics, Inc. Pursuant to these distribution agreements, Arrow's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-Sales generated through our distribution agreement with Arrow accounted for approximately 36% of our total revenue in fiscal 2018 and fiscal 2017.
+Additionally, we have non-exclusive distribution agreements covering our North American commercial markets and our U.S. Federal Government markets with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avent Inc. Pursuant to these distribution agreements, these distributors' primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
+Sales generated through our distribution agreement with Arrow accounted for approximately 36% of our total revenue in fiscal 2017 and 38% in fiscal 2016.